franciscosalgado3/ComSLI_DeepLearning/README.md

 In this study, Long Short-Term Memory (LSTM), Convolutional Neural Networks (CNN) and Generative Adversarial Networks (GAN) models were trained and tested on ComSLI high micro-resolution artificial brain samples.
 This project involves deep learning regression tasks, utilizing supervised and semi/self-supervised methodologies.
 It incorporates hybrid configurations of LSTM and CNN models to process image data and integrates a GAN model inspired by the GAIN framework.
 The project is structured to handle data preprocessing, dataset creation, model training, evaluation, and result visualization.
 Preprocessing methods, including patch-processing, data augmentation, and noise addition, were critical in producing accurate learning Fiber Orientation Maps (FOMs) and addressing missing or incorrect labeling by Scattered Ligth Imaging Toolbox (SLIX, https://github.com/3d-pli/SLIX#2-run-slix).

-### Regression Models:
+### Pixel Regression/Semantic Segmentation Models:
 The LSTM-CNN models demonstrated consistent reliability, with the LSTM + 3D U-Net model achieving a total average angular error of approximately 5º.
 Despite challenges in generalization, the GAN model provided higher resolution FOMs in well-labeled regions- it showed an average angular error of 3º- highlighting its potential with further refinements.

-- **LSTM + 2D/3D CNN**: Predicts the labeled pixel orientations in supervised learning, extrapolating labels in the unlabeled pixels.
+- **LSTM + 2D/3D CNN/U-Net**: Predicts the labeled pixel orientations in supervised learning, extrapolating labels in the unlabeled pixels.
 - **GAN (CNN-based)**: Predicts the labeled pixels in supervised learning and inputs orientations non-labeled pixel in a self/semi-supervised learning.